User25514/Santi-Logger/README.md

 ## `/user`
 This command, when provided with a VRChat User ID, displays their VRChat profile, the groups they have set to public, and their moderation counts, such as the number of times they have been kicked from your group or other groups.
 However, if you use this command on a staff member for your group, it will also show their total recorded moderation actions they've taken.
 ## `/auditlookup`
-When provided with a VRChat User ID, this command will bring up all evidence the group has stored on that person, showing how many times theyve been kicked or banned and why they where previously kicked or banned.
+When provided with a VRChat User ID, this command will bring up all evidence the group has stored on that person, showing how many times they've been kicked or banned and why they were previously kicked or banned.

 ## Staff auditing:
 By typing in the command `/analytics` you can choose from the following options: